Primitive data types

 and TzDatetime

-the date's midnight doesn't follow the local time zone, but midnight in UTC for the date in UTC.
+, the date corresponds not to midnight in the local timezone time, but to midnight in UTC for the date in UTC.

 Explicit casting